 And on longer trips ensure you have bottles of water, some snacks and a blanket or warm coat for all occupants of the car in case you do breakdown.

 The last step in your protection is giving your car quality, reliable cover.
-For more information on our car insurance click here.
+Get car insurance with Aviva today..